COVID-19 Response

 How are you dealing with the COVID-19 Pandemic and restrictions?

-With COVID restrictions now being eased, face-to-face classes are returning to normal at original host venues.
-Lessons will be run from the Project Bucephalus workshop (90 Foleys Lane, North Wollongong) if access to these venues is lost due to additional restrictions.
+With COVID restrictions now (hopefully) a thing of the past, face-to-face classes have returned to normal at original host venues.
+Lessons will be run from the Project Bucephalus workshop (90 Foleys Lane, North Wollongong) if an alternate venue is ever required.
 Visit our Learn Robotics page to see current details of classes and restrictions.
-All face-to-face classes are run in a COVID-safe manner, adhering to current NSW Government regulations.
-This includes precautions such as:
+All face-to-face classes will run in adherence to current NSW Government regulations.

 About Project Bucephalus